 TO CORRECT DOCUMENTS

-TEST LLC, a California limited liability company ("Borrower"), for and in consideration of the approval, closing and funding of the loan represented by that certain Promissory Note of even date herewith executed by Borrower in the amount of ONE MILLION AND 00/100 DOLLARS (US $1,000,000.00) (the "Loan"), hereby grants any authorized representative of JAMES M TEST COMPANY, a California corporation, its successors and/or assigns ("Lender") a limited power of attorney ("Limited Power of Attorney") to correct and/or execute and/or initial all typographical or clerical errors discovered in any or all of the loan documentation required to be executed by Borrower in connection with the Loan.
-In the event this Limited Power of Attorney is exercised, Borrower will be notified and will receive a copy of any document executed or initialed on Borrower's behalf.
+TEST LLC, a California limited liability company ("Borrower"), and JILL SMITH ("Guarantor"), for and in consideration of the approval, closing and funding of the loan represented by that certain Promissory Note of even date herewith executed by Borrower in the amount of ONE MILLION AND 00/100 DOLLARS (US $1,000,000.00) (the "Loan"), hereby grant any authorized representative of JAMES M TEST COMPANY, a California corporation, its successors and/or assigns ("Lender") a limited power of attorney ("Limited Power of Attorney") to correct and/or execute and/or initial all typographical or clerical errors discovered in any or all of the loan documentation required to be executed by Borrower and/or Guarantor in connection with the Loan.
+In the event this Limited Power of Attorney is exercised, Borrower will be notified and will receive a copy of any document executed or initialed on Borrower's and/or Guarantor's behalf.

-Any of the required corrections must be executed directly by Borrower within ten days after written request by Lender, as required by that certain Loan Agreement of even date herewith entered into between Borrower and Lender in connection with the Loan.
+Any of the required corrections must be executed directly by Borrower and/or Guarantor, as applicable, within ten days after written request by Lender, as required by that certain Loan Agreement of even date herewith entered into between Borrower and Lender in connection with the Loan.
 Borrower acknowledges that this Limited Power of Attorney is irrevocable and coupled with an interest, and shall survive the death, incompetency or dissolution of Borrower.
-Any delay or failure of Borrower to execute any required correction documents shall not affect the validity of corrections made by Lender pursuant to the Limited Power of Attorney granted herein.
+Any delay or failure of Borrower or Guarantor to execute any required correction documents shall not affect the validity of corrections made by Lender pursuant to the Limited Power of Attorney granted herein.

 This Limited Power of Attorney shall automatically terminate upon full repayment of the Loan.
 This Limited Power of Attorney is in addition to, and does not limit in any way, any rights or powers granted to Lender under the terms of any agreement or other document executed in connection with the Loan.
 This Limited Power of Attorney may be executed in any number of counterparts each of which shall be deemed an original, but all such counterparts together shall constitute but one Limited Power of Attorney.